Spherical growth of reciprocal classes in the Hecke Groups: Counting the reciprocal conjugacy classes

 \begin{enumerate} \item Suppose all the reciprocators of $[\alpha]$ are conjugate to $\io$.
 Then $\alpha$ is of the form \\$ \io\g^{k_{1}}\io \g^{k_{2}}\dots \io \g^{k_{n}}\io \g^{-k_{n}}\dots\io \g^{-k_{2}}\io \g^{-k_{1}} $. \item Suppose all the reciprocators of $[\alpha]$ are conjugate to $ \gt $.
 Then $\alpha$ is of the form \n $ \io \gt\io \g^{k_{1}}\io \g^{k_{2}}\dots \io \g^{k_{n}}\io \gt\io \g^{-k_{n}}\dots\io \g^{-k_{2}}\io \g^{-k_{1}} $. \item Suppose $[\alpha]$ has two types of reciprocators, some are conjugate to $ \io $ and others conjugate to $ \gt $.
 If the reciprocal class does not contain any power of $\io \gt$, then $\alpha$ has the form either \n $ \io\gt\io \g^{k_{1}}\io \g^{k_{2}}\dots \io \g^{k_{n}}\io \g^{-k_{n}}\dots\io \g^{-k_{2}}\io \g^{-k_{1}} $ or $\io \g^{k_{1}}\io \g^{k_{2}}\dots \io \g^{k_{n}}\io\gt\io \g^{-k_{n}}\dots\io \g^{-k_{2}}\io \g^{-k_{1}}$.

-If $[\alpha]$ contains any non-trivial power of $\io \gt $, then it has a unique representative of the form $ (\io\gt )^{k}$ where $ k\in \z$. \end{enumerate}\end{lemma} \begin{proof} As we know that the type of the class representative $\alpha$ does not change after taking power, it is enough to prove the result for a primitive reciprocal class $[\alpha]$.
+If $[\alpha]$ contains any non-trivial power of $\io \gt $, then it has a unique representative of the form $ (\io\gt )^{k}$ where $ k\in \z$. \end{enumerate}\end{lemma} \begin{proof} Since the type of the class representative $\alpha$ remains unchanged under taking powers, except in the case where $\alpha$ is a symmetric $p$-reciprocal element, it suffices to prove the result for a primitive reciprocal class $[\alpha]$.